mtth/layer2/README.md

 ## Benchmarks

 `dot11` is built with both ease of use and performance in mind.
-This means you can both benefit from the productivity gains of writing JavaScript and handle throughputs higher than any network you will likely encounter.
+This means you can benefit from the productivity gains of writing JavaScript and still handle throughput rates higher than any network you will likely encounter.

 The chart below gives an idea of the achievable raw frame throughput (also compared to two other node capture libraries).